SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 Servers, switches, and storage devices used to host the SCloudStack platform.

 - The platform supports and is compatible with general-purpose `X86, ARM` and `MIPS` architecture hardware servers, with no restrictions on server and hardware brands;
-- Support `SSD, `SATA`, SAS` and other disk storage, and support computing and storage hyper-converged nodes and docking disk array devices, without vendor lock-in;
+- Support `SSD, SATA, SAS` and other disk storage, and support computing and storage hyper-converged nodes and docking disk array devices, without vendor lock-in;
 - Support Huawei, Cisco, H3C and other general switches, router network equipment access, all network functions are defined by SDN software, only physical switches are required to support `Vlan, Trunk, IPv6`, port aggregation, stacking, etc. characteristics;
 - Support hybrid cloud access and adapt to customers' existing hardware resources, and seamlessly connect existing resource services while making full use of resources.